v-viksur/architecture-center/docs/microservices/interservice-communication.md

 - **Throughput**.
 If messages require *queue semantics*, the queue can become a bottleneck in the system.
 Each message requires at least one queue operation and one dequeue operation.
 Moreover, queue semantics generally require some kind of locking inside the messaging infrastructure.
 If the queue is a managed service, there may be additional latency, because the queue is external to the cluster’s virtual network.
 You can mitigate these issues by batching messages, but that complicates the code.
 If the messages don't require queue semantics, you might be able to use an event *stream* instead of a queue.
 For more information, see [Event-driven architectural style](../guide/architecture-styles/event-driven.md).

-## Communication in the Drone Delivery application
+## Drone Delivery: Choosing the messaging patterns

 With these considerations in mind, the development team made the following design choices for the Drone Delivery application